Fernando9522/super-pato/How-to-make-wifi-based-version-(Esp8266).md

 ![wiring image zener diodes](https://i.imgur.com/uLOBnLO.png)

-Both modules (Atmega32U4 + Esp8266) should be connected together as shown in the wifi_ducky project.
 Make sure that the GPIO 0 pin of Esp8266 is connected to ground, it is necessary to flash Esp8266 with new code, after the flashing/programming process is done it should be disconnected.

 ![gpio0 image](https://i.imgur.com/H3K8zTe.png)

+Possibly the following steps of this guide could work with [WHID](https://github.com/whid-injector/WHID) (as long as GPIO 0 is connected to ground) but I didn't test it so I'm not sure.

 ### 2. Upload the code below to your chosen Atmega32U4 board using Arduino IDE:
 ```cpp